airclip/airclip-desktop/README.md

-# airclip-desktop
+# ClipSynk

-The Airclip desktop app for macOS, Windows and Linux.
+Sync your clipboard/pasteboard securely between your Android, iOS, macOS, Windows and Linux devices..

+## Contributing

+Your PRs and suggestions are always welcome.